ShichaoHan/MultiObjMatch/README.md

 # MultiObjMatch: Multi-objective Matching for R

 The `MultiObjMatch` offers a user-friendly R package that implements matching of two groups of subjects to treated and control groups in observational studies.
 With user-specified emphasis on three design goals: maximizing closeness in pair-wise measured by Mahalanobis distances, maximizing the number of matched treated units, and minimizing the distance of balance variable's distributions in both groups as measured by total variation distance.
+More detailed discussion can be found in [Pimentel and Kelz (2010)](https://www.tandfonline.com/doi/pdf/10.1080/01621459.2020.1720693?casa_token=ubLCKouur94AAAAA:LiiihGbqOwfWHhb2UpxZYXqpKsCQWPB5u8OgyjETfIq9ucrM5OIgLq_OZWYz2DgEc2wxIWrWAoMq).

 Besides the main matching algorithm, the package also contains useful functions for generate numeric and graphical diagnostics.